Incapacity Planning

 1. A spouse.

-2. A majority of the patient’s reasonably available parents and children who are at least 18 years of age.
+2. A majority of the patient’s reasonably available parents and adult children.

-3. A majority of the patient’s reasonably available siblings who are at least 18 years of age.
+3. A majority of the patient’s reasonably available adult siblings.

-4. An individual who has an established relationship with the patient, who is acting in good faith on behalf of the patient, and who can reliably convey the patient’s wishes.
+4. A close friend or individual who has an established relationship with the patient, who acts in good faith on behalf of the patient and can reliably convey the patient’s wishes.

 Why Do I Need a Health Care Power of Attorney?